 Whom should I contact if I believe I will experience barriers during my student teaching placement?

-Students experiencing barriers in their learning environment should contact the OSD via phone (514- 398-6009), email (disabilities.students [at] mcgill.ca) or in person, to schedule an initial meeting.
-Each student who has identified the need for accommodation, is required to have those needs assessed by the OSD.
+Students experiencing barriers in their learning environment should contact the SAA via phone (514- 398-6009), email (access.achieve [at] mcgill.ca ) or in person, to schedule an initial meeting.
+Each student who has identified the need for accommodation, is required to have those needs assessed by the SAA.
 An individual accommodation plan (IAP) specific to student teaching placements, which is consistent with the academic unit’s essential skills and competencies, is then developed following this assessment.
 Academic accommodation plans used for coursework may not necessarily translate as is to the student teaching context/placement.

 Do I need medical documentation?